 5 Basic Bail-Related Terms You Should Know

 The bail process could become a tiring and overwhelming task for you, especially if you are foreign to the intricacies.
 You might encounter some terminologies that confuse you.
 Not to worry!
-Here are a few must-know definitions that may ease out your navigation to the bail process.
+Here are a few must-know definitions of Alhambra bail bonds that may ease out your navigation to the bail process.

 If you don’t have enough money to pay bail, but you own a possession that has enough value to cover the cost, for example, a house, you can offer that to the bail agent as your collateral.
 This is if the bail bond agent requests collateral at all.
 It is to be noted that collateral cannot be substituted for the bail fees, which is typically 10% of the entire bail amount.
 It always has to be paid to the bail agent.